kvamsid/Todo-Management-Securing-REST-APIs-with-Role-Based-Authorization/README.md

-# Todo Management REST API
+# Todo Management – Securing REST APIs with Role-Based Authorization

 This project is a Spring Boot-based REST API for managing todos.
 It provides secure CRUD operations with role-based access control and JWT authentication.